Telecom-SudParis/k8s-sdn/README.md

 #
 ```

-You need to have Minikube installed on your machine.
-Please find [here](minikube-installation.md) the instruction on how to install Minikube.

 Make sure to check the IP address of the minikube VM by executing the following commands:
 ```
 minikube ip